WordPress/secure-custom-fields/docs/welcome/how-content-works.md

 # Understanding the Relationship Between Post Types, Taxonomies, and Custom Fields

-[SOME CHANGE TO TRIGGER THE DOCS WORKFLOW]
+[A TINY CHANGE HERE TO TRIGGER THE DOCS WORKFLOW]

 In WordPress, the true power of content modeling comes from combining **Post Types**, **Taxonomies**, and **Custom Fields**.
 Together, these tools allow you to build virtually any kind of data structure your website needs — from a real estate listing manager to a recipe library or an online product catalog.